pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -c, --includeclassorigin        Include classorigin in the result.
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
-If not defined a Null property list is defined and the server returns all properties.
+If option not specified a Null property list is created and the server returns all
-                                      Multiple properties may be defined either a comma separated list defing the option
+                                      properties.
+Multiple properties may be
-                                      multipletimes (ex: -p pn1 -p pn22 or -p pn1,pn2).
-If defined as empty string the server returns no properties.
+                                      defined with either a comma separated list defing the option multiple times. (ex: -p pn1 -p pn22 or -p pn1,pn2).
+If defined as empty string the server should return no properties.
       -o, --names_only                Show only local properties of the class.
       -s, --sort                      Sort into alphabetical order by classname.
       -n, --namespace <name>          Namespace to use for this operation.
 If